mbuhot/ecto_job/README.md

 end
 ```

-Add your new JobQueue module as a supervisor to the application supervision tree:
+Add your new `JobQueue` module as a supervisor to the application supervision tree to run the worker supervisor:

 ```elixir
 def start(_type, _args) do